-Phase 1-Understanding the Company and Identify Key Functional Activities to Be Reviewed
+Phase 1-Identify Functional Activities

 During this phase the objective is to become familiar with the company and to identify potential material risks.
 This is a period for the examining actuary to establish communication with the remainder of the examination team, the persons in the insurance department responsible for oversight of the examining actuary, the company's compliance personnel, the company's appointed actuary, and the company's chief actuary.
 Numerous company documents are reviewed and interviews are conducted.
 Typically, the examining actuary will participate in the interviews related to reserving risks, such as interviews of the appointed actuary, chief actuary, chief risk officer, and chief financial officer.
 The examining actuary may also be invited to other interviews and walk-throughs, such as those involving marketing, distribution, finance, claims, underwriting, reinsurance, information technology (IT), and investments.
 Some of the documents the examining actuary may consider reviewing are: